fishonttree/fott-web/README.md

 # fott-web
 Compiling all published websites made by me!

-I'm currently working on a website for Rock, Scissors, Paper!
+Just finished the website for Rock, Scissors, Paper!